Martin-qyma/HARec/README.md

 ## Citation

-If you find HARec helpful to your research or applications, please kindly cite:
+If you find HERec helpful to your research or applications, please kindly cite:

 ```bibtex
 @article{ma2024harec,